MarcelRobeer/explabox/docs/source/overview.md

     - Pickled Python objects (`.pkl`)
     - _HDF5_ files

-## Analyses: Turning Ingestibles into Digestibles
+## Analyses: turning ingestibles into digestibles
 Once imported, these ingestibles can be made more informative by turning them into digestibles.
 Each analysis provides functions to enhance the transparency of the model and/or data:

 | Analysis | Class | Description | Requires |